With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

-The materials you need for this project are: - a 1N4007 diode - a DPST switch (I get mine from an old computer) - a Push button switch (or how it is ...
+The materials you need for this project are: - a 1N4007 diode - a DPST switch (I get mine from an old computer) - a Push button switch (or ...

 Let's start soldering.
 Tips: The links which need thick wire are between capacitor and push button switch and between coil and capacitor.

 The diode D1 rectifies mains voltage and charge the capacitor via the lamp (which limit the current).
-The lamp glows during the capacitor's charging. ...
+The lamp glows during the capacitor's charging.
+The light is diminishing ...

 How to make your own Metal Pulse Magnetizer 2by andreyeurope